nielsenjared/nielsenjared.github.io/content/blog/algorithm-towers-hanoi/index.md

 ### Execute the Plan

+Now it's simply a matter of translating our pseudocode into syntax.

 #### How to Code the Towers of Hanoi Algorithm in JavaScript

-Now let's translate our pseudocode to JavaScript:
+Let's start with JavaScript:

 ```js
 const towers = (discCount) => {